rocketinventor/youtube-article-view/README.md

 - Add 'homepage' with recommended/featured YouTube reading
 - Copy and paste _full_ url
 - Bookmarklet
-- Show video description if no CC or if CC is really short ( < 10 words)
 - Get auto CC (hack?)
 - Android app and/or offline functionalities